List of Dublin postal districts: Structure

-In most cases, odd numbers are used for addresses on the Northside of the River Liffey, while even numbers are on addresses on the Southside.
+As a general rule, odd numbers are used for addresses on the northside of the River Liffey, while even numbers are on addresses on the southside.
 Exceptions to this are the Phoenix Park (along with a small area between the Park and the River Liffey), and Chapelizod Village which, although on the Northside, are parts of the Dublin 8 and Dublin 20 postal districts respectively.

 The numbering system is not used for some areas in County Dublin, such as Dún Laoghaire, Blackrock, Lucan or Swords, though it is used for other county locations, for example Firhouse, Foxrock, Sandyford, Knocklyon and Tallaght.